 The tea factory of Glenloch was established in 1917 under the British administrations and Marzetti, Charles.
 J had been the first manager of the tea plantation.
 Glenloch tea garden lies at the laid-back village of Katukithula, about 45 km from Kandy.
 Like most tea garden on the island, the visitors at Glenloch are allowed to witness the hygienic tea manufacturing process using high-tech modern machinery.

 The spacious and cosy Tea lounge is a perfect spot to sip a cup of Ceylon tea with leisure while enjoying the breathtaking scenery of mountain peaks and valleys in the immediate surrounding.
-The tea factory and plantation serves a large number of travellers every day and provide easy access to a large collection of finest Ceylon tea.
-The tea factory has a well-stocked tea shop, selling a large array of flavoured and unflavored black tea, Green tea oolong tea, silver buds and golden tips.
+The tea factory and plantation serves a large number of travellers every day and provide easy access to a large collection of the finest Ceylon tea.
+The tea factory has a well-stocked tea shop, selling a large array of flavoured and unflavoured black tea, Green tea oolong tea, silver buds and golden tips.

 Giragama tea plantation is under the administration of Pusellawa tea plantations and primarily produces tea for the export market.
 Sri Lanka upcountry is the best tea grown area on the island, where the majority of tea plantations to be found and best for Sri Lanka tea plantation tour.